Thursday, March 24, 2011

 You know if you've walked a human in the snow that they're pitiable about it.
 They miss every scent worth a snootful, and they can't keep up.
 And Bardiac was no better than most.

-scrap recycling mandates.
+To be honest, with things going the way they are in politics around here, it's practically a miracle some humans even bother coming outside.
+Now the governor wants to scrap recycling mandates.
 We've had the law since the mid-90s, longer than I've been alive.
 (And here you thought the things in the special bin were just "stuff not worth rooting through just in case there were scraps accidentally put in.")
 But this law has reduced landfill pretty significantly in our area.
 Alas, I've heard that certain people who own paper mills might not like having to compete with recycled paper.

-our lakes and rivers may suffer from excess fertilizer run-off if Walker's proposal goes through.
+Despite the beautiful snow in these pictures, our lakes and rivers may suffer from excess fertilizer run-off if Walker's proposal goes through.
 (We'd even be in violation of the Clean Water Act, and you know labs love clean water!)
 Do you think someone who owns a chemical company might have something to do with this?

 Walker's already put education funding in jeopardy and attacked state workers as the "haves" in the economy, because he's pretty sure that snowplow drivers and kindergarten teachers pushed the economy into the dumps, not bankers playing unethical games with derivitives and bad loans.